wi-ski/explodey/README.md

   * Business critical values
   * Stuff like that

-## What not just use the classical "getter" - like: `someObject.get("propertyThatGetsCheckByHooks")` ?
+## What not just use the classical "getter" - like: `someObject.get("propertyThatGetsCheckedByHooks")` ?

 Because I feel that style is better for a situation where the hooks underneath the `.get()` are cover business-y logic situations and I want something else... something less.